-- a) Any major surgery within 8 weeks prior to Day 1, or any planned surgery for the first 52 weeks of the study - b) Has donated blood >500 mL within 4 weeks prior to Day 1, or plans to donate blood during the course of the study - c) Drug or alcohol abuse, as determined by the investigator, within 6 months prior to Day 1 - d) Medical marijuana or prescription marijuana taken for medicinal reasons - e) Any major illness/condition or evidence of an unstable clinical condition (eg, renal, hepatic, hematologic, gastrointestinal, endocrine, pulmonary, psychiatric, neurologic, immunologic, or local active infection/infectious illness) that, in the investigator's judgment or after consultation with the Medical Monitor, will substantially increase the risk to the subject if he or she participates in the study - f) Unstable cardiovascular disease, defined as a recent clinical cardiovascular event (eg, unstable angina, myocardial infarction, stroke, rapid atrial fibrillation) in the last 3 months prior to Screening, or a cardiac hospitalization (eg, revascularization procedure, pacemaker implantation) within 3 months prior to Screening - g) Has uncontrolled arterial hypertension characterized by a systolic blood pressure (BP) >160 mm Hg or diastolic BP >100 mm Hg
+- a) Any major surgery within 8 weeks prior to Day 1, or any planned surgery for the first 52 weeks of the study - b) Has donated blood >500 mL within 4 weeks prior to Day 1, or plans to donate blood during the course of the study - c) Drug or alcohol abuse, as determined by the investigator, within 6 months prior to Day 1 - d) Medical marijuana or prescription marijuana taken for medicinal reasons - e) Any major illness/condition or evidence of an unstable clinical condition (eg, renal, hepatic, hematologic, gastrointestinal, endocrine, pulmonary, psychiatric, neurologic, immunologic, or local active infection/infectious illness) that, in the investigator's judgment or after consultation with the Medical Monitor, will substantially increase the risk to the subject if he or she participates in the study - f) Unstable cardiovascular disease, defined as a recent clinical cardiovascular event (eg, unstable angina, myocardial infarction, stroke, rapid atrial fibrillation) in the last 3 months prior to screening, or a cardiac hospitalization (e.g. revascularization procedure, pacemaker implantation) within 3 months prior to screening g) Has uncontrolled arterial hypertension characterized by a systolic blood pressure (BP) >160 mm Hg or diastolic BP >100 mm Hg h) Class III or IV congestive heart failure by New York Heart Association Criteria i) Has cancer or history of cancer (solid organ or hematologic including myelodysplastic syndrome) or lymphoproliferative disease within the previous 5 years (other than resected cutaneous basal cell or squamous cell carcinoma, or carcinoma of cervix in situ that has been treated with no evidence of recurrence)

 Note: Determined by 2 consecutive elevated readings.
-If an initial BP reading exceeds this limit, the BP may be repeated once after the subject has rested sitting for $\geq 10$ minutes.
-If the repeat value is less than the criterion limits, the second value may be accepted
+If an initial BP reading exceeds this limit, the BP may be repeated once after the subject has rested sitting for \geq 10 minutes.
+If the repeat value is less than the criterion limits, the second value may be accepted j) Any significant/uncontrolled neuropsychiatric illness as clinically judged by the investigator during screening or at Day 1 k) Prior exposure to investigational product (ie, BMS-986165)